${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Equality of the two constructions

 Now we move on to the biangle factors.
-Our approach is via the operator invariants of tangles in a biangle, as we did in \S\ref{subsec:biangle_quantum_holonomy} to investigate Gabella's biangle quantum holonomy.
+Our approach is via the operator invariants of tangles in a biangle, as it was in \S\ref{subsec:biangle_quantum_holonomy} when investigating Gabella's biangle quantum holonomy.
 We follow notations of \S\ref{subsec:biangle_quantum_holonomy}, some of which we recall now.
-Let $\vec{B}=(B,{\rm dir})$ be a directed biangle (Def.\ref{def:directed_biangle}) whose boundary arcs are denoted by $b_{\rm in}$ and $b_{\rm out}$, and let $\mathcal{D}(\vec{B})$ be the set of all equivalence classes $[D]$ of boundary-ordered oriented tangle diagrams (Def.\ref{def:D_B}).
-Let the vector space $V$ be still be given as in eq.\eqref{eq:V}, with the ordered basis $\{\xi_+,\xi_-\}$.
+Let $\vec{B}=(B,{\rm dir})$ be a directed biangle (see Def.\ref{def:directed_biangle}) whose boundary arcs are denoted by $b_{\rm in}$ and $b_{\rm out}$, and let $\mathcal{D}(\vec{B})$ be the set of all equivalence classes $[D]$ of boundary-ordered oriented tangle diagrams (see Def.\ref{def:D_B}).
+Let the vector space $V$ be given as in eq.\eqref{eq:V}, with the ordered basis $\{\xi_+,\xi_-\}$.
 We claimed in Prop.\ref{prop:G_D} that there exists a unique assignment $G$ that assigns to each $[D] \in \mathcal{D}(\vec{B})$ a linear operator $G([D]) : V^{\otimes|\partial_{\rm in} D|} \to V^{\otimes |\partial_{\rm out}D|}$ satisfying certain properties, where $\partial_{\rm in} D = \partial_{b_{\rm in}}D$ and $\partial_{\rm out} D = \partial_{b_{\rm out}}D$.
-Then the Gabella biangle quantum holonomy ${\rm TrHol}^\omega_{\vec{B}}([k,s_0])$ for a stated oriented VH-tangle $(k,s_0)$ in the thickening of $\vec{B}$ was defined as a matrix element of the operator $G([D])$ (Def.\ref{def:Gabella_biangle_quantum_holonomy_as_matrix_elements}), where $D$ is the boundary-ordered tangle diagram of $k$.
+Then the Gabella biangle quantum holonomy ${\rm TrHol}^\omega_{\vec{B}}([k,s_0])$ for a stated oriented VH-tangle $(k,s_0)$ in the thickening of $\vec{B}$ was defined as a matrix element of the operator $G([D])$ (see Def.\ref{def:Gabella_biangle_quantum_holonomy_as_matrix_elements}), where $D$ is the boundary-ordered oriented tangle diagram of $k$.
 We still have to prove Prop.\ref{prop:G_D}, and also to find a relationship between the Gabella biangle quantum holonomy and the Bonahon-Wong biangle quantum trace dealt with in \S\ref{subsec:biangles}.
 We accomplish these two tasks simultaneously.

 \vs